Quantum limit to subdiffraction incoherent optical imaging. II. A parametric-submodel approach: An unfavorable parametric submodel

 \fig{0.48}{pushforward}{$\tau$ is a map from a set of input probability measures to a set of output quantum states. $\tau_*$ is the pushforward of each score from the input tangent space to the output tangent space.}

 The prequel of this paper assumes a 1D model with $\theta = \beta$ being a simple moment of order $\mu$ while all the other moments are fixed \cite{tsang19}.
 It justifies the quantum bound by appealing to the inequalities $\mathsf E \ge (J^{-1})_{\mu\mu} \ge 1/J_{\mu\mu} \ge 1/K_{\mu\mu}$ for the Fisher information matrix $J$ and the Helstrom information matrix $K$.
 But it is unclear whether such a model is a valid submodel, and whether the inequalities are justified for the infinite-dimensional semiparametric model.
+Reference~\cite{zhou19}, a related work that studies the classical Fisher information for the same moment estimation problem, shares the same issues.
 Here I am able to alleviate these doubts by explicitly constructing a valid submodel and appealing to Lemma~\ref{lem_submodel}.

 Note that multiplying $S$ by any nonzero constant does not change $\mathsf H$, as $\tau_* S$ and $\avg{b,S}_{P_0}$ are both linear with respect to $S$, so there is no loss of generality if $S$ is normalized to